 Not all dreams are a threat.
 But some are.

 As someone who used to struggle with lust and fantasy and has overcome that sin cycle, I know this sin can be broken.
 I know it’s possible to win the war on sexual purity in the mind.
 By the grace of God He rescued me from that bondage.
 And I feel empowered to help others do the same.

 Yet now, as I’ve made progress and gained victory I’ve started to have dreams that stir up romantic feelings.
 It’s strange really.
 I never used to have them like this.
 I would just daydream in real life.

 In years past, this was an incredibly addictive behavior.
 I used to daydream about love and romance all the time.
-As a single girl, I found it a coping mechanism and escape from the reality of not having the love I craved.
 But I learned the hard way it doesn’t fulfill.
 It only kills.

 Through a very heartbreaking and painful season, God broke me of this sin of lust and fantasy.
 It hurt so much I cannot bring myself to do it anymore.
 It wreaked havoc on my actual life.
 And taught me that fantasizing about what’s not real destroys what is real.
 And I don’t want to drink that poison anymore.
 Closeness with Jesus is so much better.
 Victory feels empowering.
 Purity is so much sweeter.
 By the grace of God, He’s cleansed me.
 By His kindness, He keeps making me new every day.

 But once you’re living in freedom, you attract resistance.

 The forces of darkness don’t want you to make progress in your life with God and want to tempt you back into the chains God freed you from.
 The enemy will strive to awaken your flesh once again.
 And seduce you to give in after all this time of being free.